Good Machine: History

-Launched in 1990 from a small loft space in lower Manhattan by writer/producer/Columbia professor James Schamus and his partner, Ted Hope, Good Machine produced many important independent films over the years, among them Safe (Todd Haynes, 1995) and The Wedding Banquet (Ang Lee, 1993).
-The company survived by doing line producing for hire and keeping overhead costs low.
-Many films were commercially successful thanks to centrist marketing strategies.
-David Linde joining in 1997 and creating the foreign sales company gave Schamus, Hope and Linde greater control of Good Machine's products, increased financing sources, and provided information about what people in the marketplace wanted.
 In 1997, it was announced that Good Machine would become the foreign sales agent of films produced and distributed by October Films, in order to acquire worldwide rights of the films.
 In 1998, it struck a deal with Universal.
 Previously, the company had a one-time production deal with 20th Century Fox, which was signed in 1996.
 It was dismantled in 2002, when it merged with Focus Features.
+In 2001, Good Machine struck a deal with Radar Pictures to finance and distribute their films for international releases.
+The deal was continued as Good Machine was absorbed into Focus.

 Disbandment

-In 2003, Good Machine was acquired by Universal Pictures.
+In 2002, Good Machine was acquired by Universal Pictures.
 James Schamus and David Linde remained with Universal, serving as co-presidents of Focus Features.

 Ted Hope chose to part with the company to form the This is that Corporation (This Is That Productions) with Good Machine Director of Development Anne Carey, Director of Production Anthony Bregman, and Director of Business Affairs Diana Victor.
 Under the This Is That banner they produced films such as Adventureland, The Savages, and Eternal Sunshine of the Spotless Mind.